- Public Affairs

 Over the coming month, Apex and Isabella Wind are also providing meals to health-care workers at several hospitals throughout Montcalm and Isabella—a small token of appreciation for the selfless dedication of those preserving the community’s health and safety.

 Apex’s hometown of Charlottesville is not exempt from the impacts of the coronavirus.
-In addition to the company’s year-round community support efforts, in response to COVID-19, Apex has donated to the Blue Ridge Area Food Bank, which serves tens of thousands of families across central and western Virginia—a mission more critical than ever.
+In addition to the company’s year-round community support efforts, in response to COVID-19, Apex donated to the Blue Ridge Area Food Bank, which serves tens of thousands of families across central and western Virginia—a mission more critical than ever.
 As families lost their sources of income due to impacts from the coronavirus, the Loaves & Fishes Food Pantry, a distribution partner of the Blue Ridge Area Food Bank, experienced an initial spike in demand of more than 40%—a heart-wrenching trend that the organization expects to continue over the coming months.

 Together, the Apex team is continuing a tradition of volunteering and philanthropy that has supported community building—as well as disaster response—since Apex’s founding more than a decade ago.
 Our work is not possible without the communities who host our projects, and our commitment to them is fundamental, now and in the years to come.